Last updated on July 25th, 2023 at 06:44 am

 When is the best time to drive along the Pacific Highway?

-I don’t think there is a best time to drive along the East Coast of Australia.
+You can drive the East Coast of Australia anytime.
 The Pacific Highway is always open, well mostly, except for when there are bushfires threatening, flooding or road works.
 If you are chasing good and warm weather then the warmer months of late Spring, Summer and early Autumn will be your best options.

 Best Places to Stop Along the Pacific Highway Road Trip

-For the purposes of writing, we are driving Sydney to Brisbane.
+For the purposes of writing this post on a Pacific Highway road trip, we are driving Sydney to Brisbane.
 If you are travelling from Brisbane to Sydney, you will need to read this Pacific Highway road trip backwards!
+HaHa!
 An alternative to travelling the Pacific Highway is to head inland and drive along the New England Highway.

 This map reproduced from my guide Live Work and Play in Australia